My child has gone vegetarian or vegan… what should I cook?

 - Remember to always pack some protein, carbohydrate, healthy fat, fruits and veg.

-- Invest in a wide necked insulated food jar to serve hot bean stews, lentil soups or pasta.
+- Invest in a wide-necked insulated food jar to serve hot bean stews, lentil soups or pasta.

-- Make pancakes from chickpea flour or buckwheat flour and super charge with grated veg.
+- Make pancakes from chickpea flour or buckwheat flour and supercharge with grated veg.

 - Try filled wholemeal wraps and nori sheets – stuff with rice, mixed beans, and salad.